-The Supplemental Savings Incentive Plan (the "SSIP") allows the executive officers to defer a portion of their annual salary and of their awards under the Annual Bonus Plan, the Long-Term Performance Plan and the Long-Term Performance Equity Plan.
-The Company may match up to 50% of the first 6% of salary deferred.
-The Company may also make additional discretionary contributions to the participants' accounts.
+The Supplemental Savings Incentive Plan (the "SSIP") allows the executive officers to defer a portion of their annual salary and awards under the Annual Bonus Plan, the Long-Term Performance Plan and the Long-Term Performance Equity Plan.
+The Company currently matches up to 50% of the first 6% of base salary deferred into the SSIP.
+The Company may also make additional discretionary contributions to participants' SSIP accounts.

-In connection with his recruitment by the Company and in lieu of any awards under the ORP or the LTRP, the Committee approved annual discretionary contributions to the SSIP account of Mr. Anthony of \$100,000 for each of the years 2019 through 2023.
-In 2020, the Committee approved additional annual discretionary contributions to the SSIP account of Mr. Anthony of \$50,000 for each of the years 2020 through 2023.
+In connection with his recruitment by the Company and in lieu of any awards under the ORP or the LTRP, the Committee approved annual discretionary contributions to the SSIP account of Mr. Anthony of \$100,000 for each of fiscal 2019 through fiscal 2023.
+In fiscal 2020, the Committee approved additional annual discretionary contributions to the SSIP account of Mr. Anthony of \$50,000 for each of fiscal 2020 through fiscal 2023.
 The annual discretionary contributions are subject to his continued employment with the Company.

 Prior to 2006, participants could elect to receive a fixed annual return of up to 13% on their account balances.
 This election provided participants with an above-market rate of return and resulted in a long-term fixed liability for the Company that was not contingent on its corporate performance.
 For these reasons, the Committee eliminated the option to receive a fixed rate of return for all deferrals and Company contributions made on or after January 1, 2006.
 The fixed rate of return option was not eliminated for deferrals and Company contributions made before January 1, 2006.
-The material terms of the SSIP are described beginning on page 48.
+The material terms of the SSIP are described beginning on page 51.